Real96/BDSP-CheatEngine-Lua/README.md

 * Click `Execute Script`.
 It will freeze for a bit, just wait until it will print all the rng info in a new window
 * If you want to stop the script press 0 or NumPad 0.
 It won't stop otherwhise

-## Note
-In noisy areas advances will be too fast for Cheat Engine.
-So, in case it freezes, just pause Yuzu/Ryujinx and wait until Cheat Engine unfreezes to unpause the emulator.

 ## Credits:
 * [Cheat Engine](https://github.com/cheat-engine/cheat-engine) devs
 * [Yuzu](https://github.com/yuzu-emu/yuzu)/[Ryujinx](https://github.com/Ryujinx/Ryujinx) devs